tainacan/tainacan-wiki/dev/architecture.md

 # Technical Architecture

-This document consolidates the technical architecture of Tainacan, detailing its structure as a WordPress plugin and its service-oriented architecture.
-The adopted approach is based on modularity, extensibility, and integration with native WordPress technologies, promoting interoperability and ease of maintenance.
+This document consolidates the technical architecture of Tainacan, detailing its structure as a WordPress plugin.

 The topics cover everything from the internal workings of the plugin (entities, repositories, controllers, and business logic), through the public REST API and its features, to the modeling and manipulation of data in the relational database.
-Solutions for data import/export, asynchronous processes, development workflow, and DevOps practices that ensure the project's quality and continuity are also described.
+Solutions for data import/export and asynchronous process are also described.

 ---